polterguy/polterguy.github.io/tutorials/database-crud-operations/index.md

 * __[mysql.select]__ - Wraps the `DbCommand.ExecuteReader` method

-For the record, if you can, you _should_ use the CRUD operations instead of the above _raw_ SQL slots - Since this allows you to transparently support _any_ database type that Magic supports, This prevents _"lockin"_ of your application, allowing you to change database vendor as you see fit.
+For the record, if you can, you _should_ use the CRUD operations instead of the above _raw_ SQL slots, since this allows you to transparently support _any_ database type that Magic supports, This prevents _"lockin"_ of your application, allowing you to change database vendor as you see fit.
 Even if this is not something _you_ care about, your _customers_